duecredit/duecredit/README.md

 Reduce demand for prima ballerina projects
 ------------------------------------------

-Problem: Scientific software is often developed to gain citations for original publication through the use of the software implementing it.
+**Problem**: Scientific software is often developed to gain citations for original publication through the use of the software implementing it.
-Unfortunately such an established procedure discourages contributions to the existing projects and fosters new projects to be developed from scratch.
+Unfortunately such established procedure discourages contributions to existing projects and fosters new projects to be developed from scratch.

-Solution: With easy ways to provide all-and-only relevant references for used functionality within a large(r) framework scientific developers would prefer to contribute to already existing projects.
+**Solution**: With easy ways to provide all-and-only relevant references for used functionality within a large(r) framework, scientific developers will prefer to contribute to already existing projects.

-Benefits: As a result, scientific developers would immediately benefit from adhering to proper development procedures (codebase structuring, testing, etc) and already established delivery and deployment channels existing projects already have.
+**Benefits**: As a result, scientific developers will immediately benefit from adhering to proper development procedures (codebase structuring, testing, etc) and already established delivery and deployment channels existing projects already have.
 This will increase efficiency and